Information for Sponsors

 The Importance of Science-based Assessments

-The Council of Canadian Academies provides access to the best available scientific knowledge — knowledge that can help to inform public policy decisions.
-The Council is a valuable resource to those who are grappling with difficult science-based issues.
+The Council of Canadian Academies provides access to the best available scientific knowledge — knowledge that can help to set research guidelines, lay the foundation for consultations, and inform public policy decisions.
+The Council is a valuable resource for those who grapple with challenging science-based issues.

-From climate change to infectious diseases to business innovation to cutting-edge developments, such as nanotechnology, science informs much public policy in Canada today.
 Governments at all levels need to understand the science and evidence underlying matters of public interest in order to ensure that policies are sound, effective, and respond to the needs and concerns of Canadians.
-Organizations, both in non-profit and private sectors, require the same base of information in order to participate in the policy-making process.
+Organizations, both in non-profit and private sectors, require the same base of information to participate in the policy-making process.

 Proposing a Question for Assessment